juminsuh/imbalanced-classification-task/README.md

 # imbalanced-classification-task

 This repository contains code for a binary classification task to predict whether a client will subscribe to a bank term deposit based on imbalanced data.
 The given dataset is highly imbalanced, with the "no" class having 29,238 samples and the "yes" class having 3,712 samples.
 Due to this imbalance, achieving an F1 score of 0.5 is considered quite satisfactory.
-Our team applied various methods to handle the imbalanced data, including data preprocessing, feature selection, and Bayesian optimization, ultimately achieving a final performance of 0.5054. 👍
+Our team applied various methods to handle the imbalanced data, including data preprocessing, feature selection, and Bayesian optimization, ultimately **achieving a final performance of 0.5054**. 👍

 ## **✅ How are NaN values handled?**